Nickelodeon Universe: The Park at Mall of America

 On January 9, 2006, Mall of America management announced that talks between MOA and Cedar Fair (which owns the national rights to amusement-park branding of the Peanuts license) had broken down, primarily over the mall's rights to effectively market its park within and outside the United States, and effective January 19, the park's Peanuts branding would end, the park being temporarily renamed The Park at MOA while new branding was being applied.
 All traces of the Peanuts branding was removed, some very sloppily, although the gift shops were allowed to continue selling Peanuts merchandise without the Camp Snoopy label.
 The inflatable Snoopy character was removed and it took several months before it was finally replaced by a generic tree house inflatable.
+The Funtastic World of Hanna-Barbera was the final film played in the Mystery Mine Ride, with the Mystery Mine Ride closing permanently in 2007.
 Many other landmarks in the park were either replaced by generic landmarks or not replaced at all.

 Nickelodeon Universe

-On November 2, 2005, Viacom filed a trademark for Nickelodeon Universe.
+On November 8, 2005, Viacom filed a trademark for Nickelodeon Universe.

 The park's new licensing deal and name, "Nickelodeon Universe", was announced on July 25, 2007.
 Construction began on August 27, 2007, work was completed in sections so 80 percent to 90 percent of the park remained accessible at all times.
 Nickelodeon Universe was completed on March 15, 2008.
-New rides include SpongeBob SquarePants Rock Bottom Plunge, a Gerstlauer Euro-Fighter style coaster themed after the Nickelodeon show SpongeBob SquarePants, the Splat-O-Sphere, a tower drop-ride in the center of the park, the Avatar Airbender, a surf-rider attraction located in the center of the park as well and Brain Surge which is on the side of the park.
-The shooting gallery beneath the Ripsaw/Orange Streak roller coaster was gutted and was replaced by Rugrats Reptarmobiles.
+New rides include SpongeBob SquarePants Rock Bottom Plunge, a Gerstlauer Euro-Fighter 410 roller coaster themed after the Nickelodeon show SpongeBob SquarePants, the Splat-O-Sphere, a Moser's Rides drop tower in the center of the park, the Avatar Airbender, a surf-rider attraction located in the center of the park as well and BrainSurge which is on the side of the park.
+The shooting gallery beneath the Ripsaw and Pepsi Orange Streak roller coaster was gutted and was replaced by Rugrats Reptarmobiles.
 The Mystery Mine Ride was completely demolished to make way for SpongeBob SquarePants Rock Bottom Plunge.
 This site also included an Old Time Photography studio and restrooms.
 Old Time Photography relocated into the mall (but not within the park) and restrooms did not return in this section of the park.
 Levy Restaurants partnered with Nickelodeon Universe to include a themed restaurant at the park.
 The restaurant was called EATS and was located in the former Park at MOA food court.
 When the partnership ended, the EATS area closed and was replaced with a butterfly display.
 In 2014, a Hard Rock Cafe opened on the site where EATS once stood.